psu-libraries/psulib_traject/solr/README.md

 ## Important

-The files in this directory are not versioned.
+The files in the conf directory are not versioned.
 They are downloaded from https://git.psu.edu/i-tech/psulib_blacklight/blob/master/solr/conf using the rake task:

 ```